Exploring Audit Data

 Adding a Filter

 - Click the Filters link.
-The Filters pane displays.

 - Choose an operator in the operator drop-down list.

 Choose from = (equals), != (not equals), like, and not like.
 The like operator matches to substrings.
 For example, to see all the audit events for files created in the folder /user/joe/out, specify Source like /user/joe/out.Use not like to filter out events based on a partial string match.
 For example, to show audit events for a set of IP addresses that start with the same sequence 172.39.109, you can specify IP Address not like 172.39.109.